-San Francisco’s more liberal neighbor across the bay that can be accessed by ferry or BART.
+Berkeley is more liberal than its neighbor San Francisco across the bay that can be reached by ferry, BART, or driving over the Bay Bridge.
 It is home to many disabled residents, particularly those that use wheelchairs.
 Getting around by bus in Berkeley is affordable and commonly used by all.
 The city itself is broken up into a couple of neighborhoods some of which have very popular streets for locals and tourists to gather and mingle.

 A funky mix of street vendors, shops, and cafés as well as tattoo and piercing parlors align Berkeley’s Telegraph Street, one of the most popular areas for locals, college students, and tourists to hang out.
 Stretching out from the edge of the UC Berkeley campus, the paved sidewalks of Telegraph are at a slight incline so be prepared for a little work out and possibly maneuvering around the occasional pothole or vagabond.